jdalapicolla/SpeciesDelimitation/README.md

 Scripts and Datasets for Phylogenomics of spiny rats - Genus *Proechimys*

-Used in Dalapicolla et al. 2023.
+Used in Dalapicolla et al. 2024.
 Phylogenomics and species delimitation of an abundant and little-studied Amazonian forest spiny rat.
 DOI:

 ## How to cite:
-> Dalapicolla et al., DOI:
+> Dalapicolla et al., 2024.
+Phylogenomics and species delimitation of an abundant and little-studied Amazonian forest spiny rat.
+Molecular Phylogenetics and Evolution.
+DOI:
 >

 ### Folders